 The configuration for the hyper block structure may be repeatedly transmitted in every RCM by the controller.
 The Hyper Block Structure IE (HBS IE), as defined in 10.31.9.12, may be used to signal the durations of each of the ranging blocks in the hyper block.
 The RCM with HBS IE may be transmitted in the first slot in every hyper block.
 The HBS IE specifies the index of the corresponding hyper block and includes a list of the durations of all the ranging blocks within the hyper block.
 Optionally, round duration and slot duration may also be specified in the HBS IE. On reception of an HBS IE with the RCM, a controlee may assume that hyper block structure is followed.
 The HBS IE takes effects from the corresponding hyper block where HBS IE exists.
 Each block structure may be setup by specifying the Ranging Block Duration field, the Ranging Round Duration field, and the Ranging Slot Duration field in the HBS IE and/or the ARC IE within the RCM.
 If the HBS IE and the ARC IE are both present in the same RCM, the ranging parameters are jointly configured by the HBS IE and the ARC IE, The common parameter can exist both in ARC IE or HBS IE. In that case the corresponding overlapping parameter values should be the same so to make devices avoid confusion.
 The hyper block structure is determined by the next higher layer.

 The hyper block mode is optional for all devices.
 Each hyper block is identified by hyper block index.
 This is the total number of hyper blocks that has elapsed since the start of the network and increments by one with each hyper block execution.
-It is announced by controller with HBS IE. The ranging block index of each block shall start from 0 in every hyper block and by one with each block.
+It is announced by controller with HBS IE. HBS IE also delivers block index which is relative inside a hyper block and it starts from 0 in every hyper block and increases by one with each block.
+Then, the relationship of the ranging block index and this relative block index is as follows;

+Ranging Block Index = Current Hyper Block Index × the number of blocks in a hyper block

++ the relative block index

-The hyper block index together with the ranging block index is used by devices to maintain synchronization with the block structure.
+The hyper block index together with the Ranging Block Index is used by devices to maintain synchronization with the block structure.

 Different blocks within a hyper block may be allocated for different applications such as ranging or sensing or data communications.